Skip to main content

 • CasdoorResponse response = casdoorResourceService.deleteResource(file.getName());

-You can explore the following projects/docs to learn more about the integration of Java with Casdoor.
+You can explore the following projects/docs to learn more about integrating Java with Casdoor: